-The expected outcome measure is the increase in supply of affordable rental housing by providing NHTF assistance to units for tenants at or below 30 percent of AMI or below the poverty line; whichever is greater:
+The expected outcome measure is the increase in supply of affordable rental housing by providing NHTF assistance to units for tenants at or below 30 percent of AMI or below the poverty line, whichever is greater.

-The charts below summarize the known FY22 and conservatively estimated FY23 allocations available for project financing, as well as the anticipated production of units.
-Details with respect to the FY22-

-FY23 calculations follow the charts.
+The charts below summarize an anticipated \$50 million in FY24 and \$50 million in FY25 allocations made available for project financing, as well as the anticipated production of units.
+Details with respect to the FY24-FY25 calculations follow the charts: